JshGibby/Tiffin-Ohio-News--Feed/README.md

 This is to use freely by Importing The OPML Feed Subscriptions file into a free Google Chrome extension called FeedBro.

-Click on the subscriptions then the file go to Raw now right click and save the file to your computer and im[prt the OPML into Feedbro.
+Click on the subscriptions then the file go to Raw now right click and save the file to your computer and import the OPML into Feedbro.